bhutkarprajwal/Whether_Python/README.md

 # 🌦️ Weather CLI Application 🌦️
-A simple command-line application built with Python to fetch real-time weather information for any city using the OpenWeatherMap API.
+A simple command-line application built using  Python to fetch real-time weather information for any city using the OpenWeatherMap API.

 ## 🚀 Features:
 - 🌡️ Displays temperature in Celsius.